cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-resource-queue.md

 :   Sets the total memory quota for all statements submitted from users in this resource queue.
 Memory units can be specified in kB, MB or GB.
 The minimum memory quota for a resource queue is 10MB.
 There is no maximum, however the upper boundary at query execution time is limited by the physical memory of a segment host.
 The default is no limit (`-1`).

 MAX_COST float
 :   Resource queues with a `MAX_COST` threshold set a maximum limit on the total cost of queries that can be run by roles assigned to that queue.
-Cost is measured in the *estimated total cost* for the query as determined by the Greenplum Database query optimizer (as shown in the `EXPLAIN` output for a query).
+Cost is measured in the *estimated total cost* for the query as determined by the Cloudberry Database query optimizer (as shown in the `EXPLAIN` output for a query).
 Therefore, an administrator must be familiar with the queries typically run on the system in order to set an appropriate cost threshold for a queue.
 Cost is measured in units of disk page fetches; 1.0 equals one sequential disk page read.
 The value for `MAX_COST` is specified as a floating point number (for example 100.0) or can also be specified as an exponent (for example 1e+2).

 COST_OVERCOMMIT boolean
 :   If a resource queue is limited based on `MAX_COST`, then the administrator can allow `COST_OVERCOMMIT` (the default).
 This means that a query that exceeds the allowed cost threshold will be allowed to run but only when the system is idle.
 If `COST_OVERCOMMIT=FALSE`is specified, queries that exceed the cost limit will always be rejected and never allowed to run.